AditiAggarwal21/Wine-Quality-Prediction-and-Data-Analysis-Project/README.md

 * **Duplicates** = 1,279

 ### 2. Checking for Imbalanced Dataset
 Next, I checked for class imbalance in the target column.
 An imbalanced dataset can lead to biased models.
-The following chart shows the distribution of the target variable:
+The following chart shows the distribution of the target variable, as they are imabalanced .We will apply SMOTE technique to solve this problem.

 ![](img1.png)